 Conclusion

 Alcohols are valuable solvents in the cosmetic industry.
-In the case of isopropyl alcohol, you’ll get natural antimicrobial properties suitable for preserving beauty products.
+In the case of isopropyl alcohol in cosmetics, you’ll get natural antimicrobial properties suitable for preserving beauty products.
 Other uses include making astringents, sanitizers and extracting skin oils.

 Isopropyl alcohol is excellent for your skin.
 But you have to use the product as part of other oily and moisturizing ingredients for the best results.
 Protect your skin with IPA products.